Rapporter/pander/README.md

 Pandoc.brew(text = text, output = tempfile(), convert = 'pdf')
 ```

 Of course a text file could work as input (by default) the above example uses `text` parameter as a reproducible example.
-For example brewing this README with all R chunks run to html, please run:
+For example brewing this README with all R chunks and converted  to html, please run:

 ```r
 Pandoc.brew(system.file('README.brew', package='pander'), output = tempfile(), convert = 'html')